 Although Neighbours was a long-running fixture for the BBC in the United Kingdom, the series changed networks in 2008 when the rights were picked up by commercial broadcaster Channel 5.

 In 2011 Network Ten made a controversial decision to shift Neighbours from its primary channel to its secondary digital-only channel, Eleven.
-The move saw Neighbours lose a chunk of its fanbase in Australia, although the series regularly tops the ratings of the digital multi-channels.
+The move saw Neighbours lose a chunk of its fanbase in Australia almost overnight.

 Now as it approaches its 30th year, Neighbours continues to screen around the world.
 Fan websites, including detailed episode guides and character profiles, have sprung up online and enjoy a growing popularity (links to some of these sites appear below).
 The series has won many awards over the years including Logies for Most Popular Drama Series and Gold Logies to cast members Kylie Minogue (1988) and Craig McLachlan (1990).